 Saving defaults such as those shown in Figure 5 makes it easy for applicants to be consistent with their data entries.
 For example, an applicant can save their company address as a default with the correct format and casing.
 Then, PowerClerk will prefill that address into forms, automatically guaranteeing data consistency across all their applications.

 With this feature, applicants save time by setting up defaults up-front, as shown in figure 6.
-FormSense information only needs editing if the applicant information changes, or if the utility makes updates to the form.
-Utilities and energy agencies also benefit from FormSense by providing a better end-user experience to applicants while also cutting down on errors in the collected data.
+FormSense information only needs editing if the applicant’s information changes, or if the utility changes the fields on the form.
+Furthermore, utilities and energy agencies benefit from FormSense: it provides a better end-user experience to applicants while also cutting down on errors in the collected data.

 Prefilling forms with saved defaults leads to happier customers, reduced processing times, and reduced costs for the administrator, particularly when compared to PDFs and simple online forms that do not offer any validation.
 It’s a win-win.